-The Chicago Metropolitan Agency for Planning (CMAP), the metropolitan planning organization for the seven counties of northeastern Illinois, announces the availability of funding for transportation projects through the Congestion Mitigation and Air Quality Improvement (CMAQ) program (http://cmap.is/1zQTgDf) and the Transportation Alternatives Program (TAP) (http://cmap.is/1BDEd25).
-Both programs are funded through the Federal Highway Administration (FHWA) and initial estimates have \$16 million in TAP (over two years) and \$260 million in CMAQ funding (over five years) available for programming.
+The Chicago Metropolitan Agency for Planning (CMAP), the metropolitan planning organization for the seven counties of northeastern Illinois, announces the availability of funding for transportation projects through the Congestion Mitigation and Air Quality Improvement (CMAQ) program and the locally programmed Transportation Alternatives Program (TAP-L).
+Both programs are funded through the Federal Highway Administration (FHWA).

 The CMAQ program is designed to fund several types of surface transportation projects which improve air quality and mitigate congestion.
-Northeastern Illinois receives CMAQ funding because the region does not meet federal air quality standards for ozone and fine particulate matter.
-The TAP program is designed to fund non-motorized transportation projects.
+Northeastern Illinois receives CMAQ funding because the region does not meet federal air quality standards for ozone.
+The TAP-L program is designed to fund non-motorized transportation projects.